Clubs & Organizations

 Student-Athlete Advisory Committee (S.A.A.C) is a committee made up of student-athletes assembled to provide insight on the student-athlete experience.

 Student Leadership Development This program prepares ECSU Student Leaders with the learning experience designed to identify and foster individual leadership potential.
 The program is broken down into different series that combines leadership training, interviewing skills, effective communication, and service skills.
 This program is required for all clubs/organizations Presidents and Vice Presidents and is open to all students.

-In addition, there are a host of Greek Organizations, Honor Society and Fellowships which includes the IFC and NPHC:
+Greek Organizations, Honor Society and Fellowships (IFC and NPHC)